N0SO/moqputils/README.md

     2. Setup a new MySQL database to hold your data.
 We recommend using phpMyAdmin and importing the sample database.
     3. Open a terminal window in the moqputils folder.
     4. Note where the raw CABRILLO format log files reside.
-They MUST BE in CABRILLO format.
+Logs MUST BE in CABRILLO format.
     5. You can pre-check each logfile for errors by running: python ./mqpcategory -i path-to-log-file This will check the logfile without loading it into the database and show you a report in CSV format, which you can load into a spreadsheet like MSExcel.
        example:
            python ./mqpcategory -i /home/data/moqploags/W0MA.LOG
-       this will evaluate only the single log file. python ./mqpcategory -i /home/data/moqploags/W0MA.LOG
-       entering the following will perform the summary in ALL .LOG files in the folder:
-           python ./mqpcategory -i /home/data/moqploags/
+       this will evaluate only the single log file W0MA.LOG.
+Entering the following will perform the summary in ALL .LOG files in the folder: python ./mqpcategory -i /home/data/moqploags/
        the ending slash is important!